argosnothing/niri-scratchpad/README.md

 ```kdl
     Mod+Ctrl+Q            { spawn "niri-scratchpad" "delete" "1"; }
 ```
-* delete scratchpad at register 1
+* Delete scratchpad at register 1
-* this register will now be available again for the `niri-scratchpad create 1` command
+* This register will now be available again for the `niri-scratchpad create 1` command

 ## Command interface:
 * `niri-scratchpad create <scratchpad_number>`